robotnyc/vacation-mode-action/README.md

 ## Setup

-To enable this action, add the following to `.github/workflows/main.yml`.
+To enable this GitHub Actions, add the following to `.github/workflows/main.yml`.

 ```yaml
 on: